Can't dogs "just behave"? From policing to coaching

 NOTICE & REINFORCE

 Humans are good at immediately responding as soon as we see a dog do something we do not want.
-But the same dog could have been standing or sitting politely near a counter or table for 10 minutes, and no one says a thing to him until he puts his feet up on it.
+You notice with horror the instant your dog puts his feet up on the counter and licks the Thanksgiving turkey.
+But that same dog could have been standing or sitting politely near the counter for the previous 10 minutes, and no one says a thing to him until he puts his feet up on it.
 When he does, it's an assault of "NO!
 Bad!
 Sit!"
-While humans are naturally good policemen, it takes most of us a bit more effort to coach.
+So while humans are naturally good policemen, it takes most of us a bit more effort to coach.
 Be just as alert to your dog's good behavior, always ready to reinforce good choices in real life so that your dog has more reason to believe that doing what you want is the most rewarding option out there for him.
 Being good has to pay off more than being sneaky, impulsive, or opportunistic.
 The better you are at preventing alternative bad behaviors while you're training (and in the first months of life when rearing a puppy), the more likely it will become that the behaviors you want are the only options that occur to your dog - after all, they're all that's been rehearsed and reinforced.

 By preventing undesirable behavior through management, and only reinforcing desired behaviors, we can achieve a better dynamic where our dogs actively seek to offer up the behaviors we’ve trained to secure the rewards they want.
 You'll find that often your dog really can "just behave".
 Instead of being the policeman in your dog’s life, be the coach who is always saying “yes”: set them up for success and notice, reward, and celebrate their good behavior with them.